jrnew/genetic-algo/README.md

-genetic-algo
+GA
 ============

-Implementation of a genetic algorithm
+Implementation of a genetic algorithm for model selection for ordinary and generalised linear models.

+Authors: Jin Rou New, Eddie Buehler, Yang Hu, University of California, Berkeley